Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 ## Recently Resolved Issues

+- Search functionality improvements:
+  - Fixed search bar overlap with logo on mobile devices by hiding the logo when search is expanded
+  - Implemented click-outside detection to close the search bar when clicking elsewhere on the page
+  - Fixed search icon positioning to maintain consistent placement when search is closed
+  - Improved search bar responsiveness on different screen sizes
 - Font implementation issue: Successfully changed poem font to Gloria Hallelujah, which provides a handwritten style that is both creative and readable.
 - Fixed Gorlea's signature position to be directly under the poem text instead of right-aligned to prevent it from being cut off by buttons.
 - Fixed date filtering logic to properly handle different time periods (Today, This Week, Last Month, Last Year).